hikemalliday/GrixusVisionFrontend2/README.md

 DEV NOTES:

 `useItems` is basically just an instance of `useQuery` (wrapper is for using a custom axios instance).
-But note that the `queryKey` for `useItems.useQuery` is state: itemName, charName, page, pageSize.
+But note that the `queryKey` for `useItems.useQuery` is states: itemName, charName, page, pageSize.
 This allows us to just set these states and auto-refetch / re-render on the spot.